blokks/legacy-docs/src/content/advanced-options/layout-activities.md

 url = "basic-structure.md#activity"
 +++

-An *Activity* is automatically positioned using its start time.
-And automatically resized using its duration.
-However, there are situations were this isn't desired.
-For example, in a single column layout positioning and resizing doesn’t make sense.
-In those cases disable `data-auto-layout`.
+Each *Activity* is automatically positioned based on its start and end time.
+However, there are situations were this isn't needed.
+For example, for events that only have one stage, you might want each act to have the same size and be positioned directly underneath each other.

+To do this, disable `data-auto-layout`.

+<span class="note">Note: this only works if your event has one stage.</span>

 | Option | Values | Default value |
 |--------|--------|---------------|